jeonghanlee/vim-pack/README.md

 # VIM plugins

 So many struggles to figure out how to setup the VIM plugins manually.
 Here is my struggle for them.
+VIM 8 is required.

 ## Procedure